 1. Get up early if you have to.

 When you have kids, the day begins at a hurried pace.
 Once you hit the ground running, there is no stopping you.
 Waking 30 minutes to an hour ahead of time means quiet solitude to drink your coffee or favorite beverage, read a book, meditate or listen to music.

 2. Turn ordinary experiences into major events.

-When you take a bath, add candles, bubble bath, quiet music and/or an inflatable bath pillow.
-Your regular bath has now become a spa level experience.
+When you take a bath, add candles, a bubble bath, quiet music, and/or an inflatable bath pillow.
+Your regular bath has now become a spa-level experience.
 If you watch a movie, turn out the lights, pop a bag of microwave popcorn and curl up on the couch with your favorite throw blanket.

 3. Ask your significant other for help.